SeldonIO/MLServer/docs/user-guide/content-type.md

 To learn more about the available content types and how to use them, you can see all the available ones in the [Available Content Types](#available-content-types) section below.
-For a full end-to-end example on how content types work under the hood, you can also check out this [Content Type Decoding example](../examples/content-type/README.md).

 ```{note}
 It's important to keep in mind that content types can be specified at both the